To promote rigorous and reproducible statistical and quantitative sciences for UF Health Cancer Center researchers.

 - Encourages collaboration.
 With members from a wide variety of backgrounds, the Division is able to leverage broad quantitative expertise.
 Groups of members are able to work together to approach standard problems in unique and productive ways.

 - Tailored education for cancer researchers.
-The Division of Quantitative Sciences provides education and disseminate information on resource technologies and services by offering short courses, lectures, and workshops on fundamental biostatistical and bioinformatics topics for cancer researchers to enhance members’ research skills.
+The Division of Quantitative Sciences provides education and disseminates information on resource technologies and services by offering short courses, lectures, and workshops on fundamental biostatistical and bioinformatics topics for cancer researchers to enhance members’ research skills.

 See the member list.